-A summary of the Directors' emoluments, including the disclosures required by the Companies Act 2006, is set out in the Directors' remuneration report.
+A summary of the Directors' emoluments, including the disclosures required by the Companies Act 2006, is set out in the Directors' remuneration report on pages 94 and 95.
 The Group had no employees in the period.

 6. Auditor's remuneration